Stage 2 Draft / February 26, 2025

 ExportDeclaration : export ExportFromClause FromClause ;

-2. Let specifier be SV of FromClause.
+1. Let specifier be the SV of FromClause.

-3. Return a List whose sole element is the ModuleRequest Record { [[Specifier]]: specifier, [[Phase]]: evaluation }.
+3. Return a List whose sole element is the ModuleRequest Record { [[Specifier]]: specifier, [[Attributes]]: attributes, [[Phase]]: evaluation }.

 ExportDeclaration : export NamedExports ; export VariableStatement export Declaration export default HoistableDeclaration export default ClassDeclaration export default AssignmentExpression ;